-Italian Tortellini Soup with Sausage is comfort food in a bowl – weeknight fast but tasty like you spent all Saturday on it.
+Italian Tortellini Soup with Sausage is comfort food in a bowl with loads of pasta and flavorful Italian sausage.
+It’s weeknight fast but super tasty like you spent all Saturday on it!
+(Updated August 2021)

 There’s so much to love about soup.
 As a food form, the variation possibilities are endless: hot/cold, savory/sweet, thick/brothy/chunky, carnivore/veggievore, comfort-food-rich/delicate-appetizer-light.

-While you’re stocking up, don’t forget a nice Italian blend, which goes so well with many winter dishes, including Italian tortellini soup.
+While you’re stocking up, don’t forget a nice Italian blend, which goes so well with many winter dishes, including this Italian Tortellini Soup.

 Oh, and one more thing: this is a soup that begs to be made in a big batch — the leftovers are amazing.
 And if you add a little cream to the bowl, it’s like bolognese in soup form.